cristobal-sifon/coauthorlist/README.rst

 coauthorlist.py
 ===============

-A simple python script to deal with large co-author lists
+A simple python script to deal with large co-author lists.

+Specifically, ``coauthorlist.py`` will automatically sort co-authors alphabetically, possibly in a tiered scheme, and adjust affiliation numbering accordingly.

 .. note::